MSREnable/HandsFreeSoundJam/build-on-windows.md

-# Building Eyejam On Windows
+# Building Hands-Free Sound Jam On Windows

-This document provides a comprehensive guide to building EyeJam on Windows.
+This document provides a comprehensive guide to building MSHFSJ on Windows.

 ## Git and Msys2